ophub/amlogic-s9xxx-openwrt/router-config/README.md

 - Under normal circumstances, re-insert the USB hard disk and install it again.

-- If you cannot start the OpenWrt system from the USB hard disk again, connect the Amlogic s9xxx tv box to the computer monitor.
-If the screen is completely black and there is nothing, you need to restore the Amlogic s9xxx tv box to factory settings first, and then reinstall it.
+- If you cannot start the OpenWrt system from the USB hard disk again, connect the Amlogic s9xxx TV Boxes to the computer monitor.
+If the screen is completely black and there is nothing, you need to restore the Amlogic s9xxx TV Boxes to factory settings first, and then reinstall it.
 First download the [amlogic_usb_burning_tool](https://github.com/ophub/kernel/releases/tag/tools) system recovery tool and install it.
 Prepare a [USB dual male data cable](https://user-images.githubusercontent.com/68696949/159267576-74ad69a5-b6fc-489d-b1a6-0f8f8ff28634.png), Prepare a [paper clip](https://user-images.githubusercontent.com/68696949/159267790-38cf4681-6827-4cb6-86b2-19c7f1943342.png).

 - Take x96max+ as an example.
 Find the two [short-circuit points](https://user-images.githubusercontent.com/68696949/110590933-67785300-81b3-11eb-9860-986ef35dca7d.jpg) on the motherboard, Download the [Android TV firmware](https://github.com/ophub/kernel/releases/tag/tools).
 The Android TV system firmware of other common devices and the corresponding short circuit diagrams can also be [downloaded and viewed here](https://github.com/ophub/kernel/releases/tag/tools).